nickjwhite/diogenes/README.md

 Building the morphology data & dictionaries
 -------------------------------------------

-Instead of downloading the pre-built lexical data via `mk-prebuilt`, you can build it from scratch.
+Instead of downloading the pre-built lexical data via `make -f mk.prebuilt-data`, you can build it from scratch.
 The following commands will download the lexica and the Morpheus parser, which have been provided by the Perseus project, and repackage them for Diogenes.

 ### Step 1